-NUMUN
+3. NUMUN

-NUMUN is a human resource management (HRM) system used for many HR functions including Leave management, Salary Slips, Annual Tax/income certificate, et c.
+NUMUN is a human resource management (HRM) system used for many HR functions including Leave management, Salary Slips, Annual Tax/income certificate, and Provident Fund etc.

-The URL is http:// numun.nu.edu.pk/
+The URL is http://numun.nu.edu.pk/

 X. Online classes

 In case of disruption of physical classes (e.g. due to COVID-19), campus management may request the faculty members to conduct online lectures for a specific duration.
 However, the online medium should only be used upon the instructions of the campus management.